-This course will have five creative assignments, one per week, in which you demonstrate your mastery of the skills and concepts learned in the previous weeks.
+This course will have five creative assignment in which you demonstrate your mastery of the skills and concepts learned in the previous weeks.
+Each creative assignment will build on the previous one leading to a final project you can use in your ePortfolio.